 A listing of all interviews in the Vermont Folklife Center Archive that is searchable by name and location.
 Current through Spring of 2007.

 Originally created by Neil Rappaport and then converted to a Web-based resource with NEH funding, the Pawlet Community Study Digital Image Database contains thousands of photograhs of Pawlet, Vermont and its residents taken from the late 19th Century through the 1990s.
 In addition to photographs, the database includes transcripts and auidio from interviews conducted by Susanne Rappaport.

-Through the generous support of the National Endowment for the Humanities, Jane's Trust, and the Lintilhac Foundation, the Vermont Folklife Center has been able to digitize and work to make available portions of our archive via the World Wide Web.
+Through the generous support of the National Endowment for the Humanities, Jane's Trust, Champlain Valley National Heritage Partnership, the GRAMMY Foundation and the Lintilhac Foundation, the Vermont Folklife Center has been able to digitize and work to make available portions of our archive online.